daanzu/kaldi_ag_training/README.md

 [![Donate](https://img.shields.io/badge/donate-Patreon-orange.svg)](https://www.patreon.com/daanzu)
 [![Donate](https://img.shields.io/badge/donate-PayPal-green.svg)](https://paypal.me/daanzu)

-Docker image and scripts for training finetuned or completely personal speech models.
+Docker image and scripts for training finetuned or completely personal Kaldi speech models.
 Particularly for use with [kaldi-active-grammar](https://github.com/daanzu/kaldi-active-grammar).

 ## Usage

 All commands are run in the Docker container as follows.
 Training on the CPU should work, just much more slowly.
-To do so, remove the `--runtime=nvidia` and use the image `daanzu/kaldi_ag_training_cpu:2020-11-28` instead the GPU image.
+To do so, remove the `--runtime=nvidia` and use the image `daanzu/kaldi_ag_training:2020-11-28` instead the GPU image.

 ```bash
 docker run -it --rm -v $(pwd):/mnt/input -w /mnt/input --user "$(id -u):$(id -g)" \